agateau/blog/2013/07/10/fixing-my-akregator-morning-routine/index.md

         <description>News Fucker 6000</description>
         ...

 Anyway, I made a small patch to add support for that spec deviation.
 Happy with my fix, I went bug-hunting on Bugzilla, wondering if someone had reported it before.
-I stumbled on [bug 117478](bug117478), which looked similar, but was actually about an ATOM feed.
+I stumbled on [bug 117478][bug117478], which looked similar, but was actually about an ATOM feed.
 I thought the fix would be similar and dived into it.
-Turns out this new fix had nothing to do with the previous one... (by the way, [the feed from the bug](tbray) is quite interesting, I added it to my feed list)
+Turns out this new fix had nothing to do with the previous one... (by the way, [the feed from the bug][tbray] is quite interesting, I added it to my feed list)

-Having fixed two Akregator bugs, I decided this would be an Akregator day, and went to look into another one which had been annoying me for too long, [bug 103216](bug103216): "Icons created by embedded browser remain in status bar".
+Having fixed two Akregator bugs, I decided this would be an Akregator day, and went to look into another one which had been annoying me for too long, [bug 103216][bug103216]: "Icons created by embedded browser remain in status bar".
 This one took me quite some time to figure out.
 I tried multiple approaches before setting on one which also required a small change in kdelibs.
 But it's fixed now, Akregator feels a bit nicer to use!

 PS: